-Kafka is used in the industry to develop real-time features such as notification platforms, managing streams of massive amounts of data, monitoring website activity & metrics, messaging, log aggregation.
+The storage layer of Kafka involves a distributed scalable pub/sub message queue that helps read and write streams of data like a messaging system.
+Kafka is used in the industry to develop real-time features such as notification platforms, manage streams of massive amounts of data, monitoring website activity, metrics, messaging, log aggregation and so on.

-6. What Are the Architectures Involved in Distributed Data Processing?
+6. What Are the Architectures Involved In Distributed Data Processing?

 On the contrary, real-time streaming data processing provides quick access to insights.
-In this scenario, the analytics is run over a small portion of data so the results are not that accurate & comprehensive when compared to that of the batch approach.
+In this scenario, the analytics is run over a small portion of data so the results are not that accurate and comprehensive when compared to that of the batch approach.

 In this architecture, all the data flows through a single data streaming pipeline as opposed to the Lambda architecture which has different data streaming layers which converge into one.